IMU Comparison

 BMI160

-The BMI160 is currently not recomended for new slime trackers.
+The BMI160 is currently not recommended for new slime trackers.
 It is very outdated with a lot of newer IMUs surpassing it in price to performance.

 It is important to note that around 2/10 BMI160s come DOA (Dead On Arival)